Anthony Perkins: Sexuality

-Speculation about Perkins's sexuality began early in his career, particularly after his Broadway debut in Tea and Sympathy, in which he portrayed a gay character.
-According to biographer Charles Winecoff, Perkins was connected to a mass expulsion of gay students at Rollins College, where he had been an undergraduate.
-Winecoff claimed that several of Perkins's friends were arrested on charges related to homosexuality but that Perkins avoided disciplinary action due to his association with a theater professor.
-However, this account is based solely on interviews Winecoff conducted with alumni, and no corroborating evidence has been found.
+Speculation about Perkins's sexuality began early in his career, particularly after his Broadway debut in Tea and Sympathy in which he portrayed a gay character.

-Perkins reportedly had his first heterosexual experience at the age of 39 with actress Victoria Principal while filming The Life and Times of Judge Roy Bean in 1971.
+Perkins had his first heterosexual experience at the age of 39 with actress Victoria Principal while filming The Life and Times of Judge Roy Bean in 1971, as confirmed by Principal herself.
 At the time, he was undergoing conversion therapy with psychologist Mildred Newman.
 In his 2021 biography of director Mike Nichols, Mark Harris wrote that both Perkins and his longtime partner Grover Dale pursued conversion therapy with the belief that their homosexuality was an obstacle to personal happiness.
-Harris also noted that Newman and her partner Bernard Berkowitz promoted the view that homosexuality was a form of arrested development.
+Harris notes that while Newman and her partner and colleague Bernard Berkowitz were not conversion therapists, they promoted the view that homosexuality was a form of arrested development.

-In a 1999 documentary on Perkins, director Sidney Lumet recounted a conversation in which Perkins openly identified as homosexual and that Perkins told him he had moved past that phase of his life.
-Accounts from friends, colleagues, and partners have generally characterized Perkins as homosexual rather than bisexual, citing his history of same-sex relationships and limited romantic involvement with women.
-Perkins himself suggested in a 1983 interview that his mother sexually abusing him may have influenced his perceptions of women: "She was constantly touching me and caressing me.
-Not realizing what effect she was having, she would touch me all over, even stroking the inside of my thighs right up to my crotch."
-This behavior continued on into his adulthood.
+In a 1999 documentary on Perkins, director Sidney Lumet recounted a conversation in which Perkins openly identified as homosexual and that Perkins told him he had moved past that phase (of uncertainty, seemingly) in his life.
+Accounts from friends, colleagues, and partners have generally characterized Perkins as homosexual rather than bisexual, citing his history of same-sex relationships and limited romantic involvement with women prior to his marriage.

-Some contemporaries, including actor Tab Hunter, suggested that Perkins maintained a carefully constructed public persona.
-Hunter remarked that Perkins often presented himself in a particular way and that this self-presentation may have diverged from his private identity, adding: "I don’t know for sure what [Perkins] was really like."
+Some contemporaries, including his former partner Tab Hunter, suggested that Perkins maintained a carefully constructed public persona.
+Hunter remarked that Perkins often presented himself in a particular way and that this self-presentation may have diverged from his private identity, adding: "I don't know for sure what [Perkins] was really like."

+In 1983, at the time of Psycho IIs release, Perkins granted an interview to People where he discussed his sexuality, disclosing that he had not had sex with a woman until his thirties and that the thought had previously "terrified" him.
+He mentioned that several of his female co-stars, including Ava Gardner, Jane Fonda, Ingrid Bergman, and Brigitte Bardot, had expressed romantic or sexual interest for him, which he had been too frightened to pursue.
+He stated: "I had wild fantasies, but my erotic experience was mostly solitary.
+Along the way I'd had homosexual encounters, but that kind of sex always felt unreal to me and unsatisfying."
+In that interview, Perkins also mentioned being sexually abused by his mother and suggested that this may have influenced his perceptions of women.

-In a 2024 interview with People magazine, Perkins's son Oz Perkins described growing up with the awareness that his father was a closeted "gay or bisexual man", reflecting on how a lifestyle and identity "different from the mainstream" might have led to Anthony Perkins' need to lead a double life.
+In a 2024 interview with People, Perkins's son Osgood Perkins described growing up with the awareness that his father was a closeted "gay or bisexual man", reflecting on how a lifestyle and identity "different from the mainstream" might have led to Anthony Perkins's need to lead a double life.
 He stated that their mother, Berry Berenson, shielded him and his brother from this aspect of their father's identity, considering it unsuitable for children.
-Oz Perkins indicated that while the topic was treated as off-limits during their upbringing, he does not resent his mother's approach.
+Osgood Perkins indicated that while the topic was treated as off-limits during their upbringing, he does not resent his mother's approach.
 He also said that this family dynamic helped inspire his film Longlegs.